 Conventional Approaches for Women

-For women, a so-called “female sex pill”, flibanserin (Addyi), exists, but it has not had a lot of positive results, especially given its limited benefit along with numerous side effects.
+The daily pill has not had a lot of positive results, and has even been flagged by the FDA as a substance that could be high risk.
+Its benefits seem limited and it has numerous side effects.
 The potential benefit?
 One more day of increased sexual desire per month.
-The side effects for this additional day?
+The side effects of this additional day?
 The possibility of low blood pressure, dizziness, nausea, and fatigue on a daily basis!
-Additionally, alcohol (known as the original libido booster by some) is not recommended while a woman is taking this medication.
-I’ve talked to a lot of practitioners at conferences, and no one has been excited about this as a viable solution.
+Additionally, alcohol (known as the original libido booster by many) is not recommended while a woman is taking this medication.
+I’ve talked to a lot of practitioners at conferences, and not one has been excited about this as a viable solution.

 Androgen replacement therapies (testosterone and DHEA) are also possible, but are not viewed as conventional therapies by most doctors.
 I’ll talk more about estrogen and androgen therapies in a moment.